 Meatballs are definitely something to blog about!
 Especially if they are the best turkey meatballs!
 However, naturally for me, I’m not a ground meat kind of gal unless that ground meat is superbly seasoned and kind of out of this world!
 What I’m saying is, I’m not a burger, sloppy joe, meatball kind of person.
 So naturally I’m truly not attracted to meatballs.
 These here however, “Best Turkey Meatballs in Serrano Chipotle Sauce” recipe I am my friends!
 Maybe, just maybe, because they have Mexican flare!!

-You see these babies, it’s like making dough for bread, you have to knead the meat, show it love, mix it all up with your hands and get in there.
+You see these babies, it’s like making dough for bread, you have to knead the meat, show it love, mix it all up, mix all the condiments in there well with your hands and get in there.
 Really show it love.

 For this here food blogger to say that, a seafood enthusiast, hmmm says a lot!!

 - 2 slices of sliced bread blended to make bread crumbs, could use any other form of white bread

 SERRANO CHIPOTLE SAUCE

 - 3 serrano peppers